-In Jesus’ day as well as ours, leaders because of their authority can determine the direction of the organization and assign tasks.
+Leaders, in Jesus’ day as well as ours, can determine the direction of the organization and assign tasks because of their authority.
 Those leaders who assign tasks arbitrarily or for their own personal gain “lord over” their followers rather than serve them.

 Robert Greenleaf coined the term “servant leadership” in 1970.
 Service to others, rather than control, distinguishes servant leaders.

-An organization must achieve its objectives, be they related to impact or finance.
+An organization must achieve its objectives, be those objectives related to impact or finance.
 Leaders are paid to get things done.

-How a leader accomplish organizational objectives is the key to servant leadership.
+How a leader accomplishes organizational objectives is the key to servant leadership.
 This is where a coaching style of leading intersects with servant leadership.

 Coaching and Servant Leadership

 - Lead with influence rather than position.
 Dr. J Robert Clinton, a leadership professor, defines leadership as influence.
 Everyone has influence, the question is, how is that influence used?
-Those with leadership positions can use that position to “force” others, rather than finding ways to draw out natural motivations.
+Those with leadership positions can use their authority to “force” others, rather than finding ways to draw out natural motivations.

 - Where do you find your authority reliant on your position?
 What could you do to shift to build influence and relationship as your authority base?